ironpeakservices/ironpeak.be/content/blog/bypassing-apple-mie.md

 This is what *data-only* exploitation looks like in 2026.
 MIE was built to stop pointer corruption: forged pointers, torn pointers, dangling pointers.
 It doesn't have an opinion about an authorised writer choosing the wrong slot.
 The more memory tagging covers, the more exploit research will pile up on top of these trusted writers, because they're the only door left.

-### How the chain actually works
+### How an integer-overflow chain *could* work

-Calif say "two vulnerabilities and several techniques."
-Only CVE-2026-28952 is publicly attributed to them; the rest stays embargoed until their 55-page report drops.
-But the constraints they published are narrow enough to reconstruct the shape with reasonable confidence.
-Unprivileged user.
-Public syscalls only.
-Ends in root shell.

-Here's how I'd build it, given the patch and the constraints.
+The constraints any plausible CVE-2026-28952 exploit faces are narrow: unprivileged user, public syscalls only, ends in root shell.
+Here's the shape I'd build, given the patch.

 #### Reaching `_zalloc_ro_mut` from userland